How to place images in letters with Photoshop

 How to remove the background behind the letters

-All you need to do is turn off the Background layer by clicking its visibility icon:
+If you want to save your design with a transparent background, simply turn off the Background layer by clicking its visibility icon.

 Turning off the Background layer in Photoshop's Layers panel